-For years, Staples has worked with suppliers to advance and improve our offerings of greener Own brand and name-brand products.
+For years, Staples has worked with suppliers to advance and improve our offerings of greener own brand and name-brand products.
 Across our entire assortment, we seek to offer products that meet our customers’ core requirements for quality, features and value while delivering reduced environmental and social impacts.
-Our key suppliers, such as HP, Domtar, International Paper, Epson, Avery Dennison, 3M, Apple and our own Staples Brands Group, have invested in sustainable product development to bring more greener products to market.
+Our key suppliers, such as HP, Domtar, Kimberly- Clark, International Paper, Epson, Avery Dennison, 3M, Apple and our own Staples® Brands Group, have invested in sustainable product development for many years to bring more eco-conscious products to market.

-Staples has been supporting independent research to advance our work with Own brand and name-brand suppliers on sustainable products.
+Staples has been supporting independent research to advance our work on sustainable products with own brand and name-brand suppliers on sustainable products.
 The Staples Sustainable Innovation Laboratory (SSIL) within the Golisano Institute for Sustainability at the Rochester Institute of Technology (RIT) opened in 2012 with a donation from Staples.
 The mission of the SSIL is to serve as a high-impact research, outreach, training and education hub that accelerates the deployment of innovative and sustainable business practices.
 The SSIL is conducting research in various areas, including:

 Our Sustainable Paper Procurement Policy forms the foundation of our commitment to ensuring that the paper products we sell are sourced in an environmentally and socially responsible manner, and defines our expectations for suppliers of paper-based products.
 The policy focuses on four key areas: